Location of Matheran

 Matheran is all about the views.
 It is Asias smallest hill station.
 Following are the popular places of Matheran:

-: Louisa Point in the middle of Matheran, is the oldest spot with an English name and lies on the southernmost tip of Matherans westward range.
+Louisa point: Louisa Point in the middle of Matheran, is the oldest spot with an English name and lies on the southernmost tip of Matherans westward range.
 The sight of the lake gardens and the beautiful waterfalls from this point are amazing.
-The view of the grand Lions Head is a popular site that resembles the head of a lion
+The view of the grand Lions Head is a popular site that resembles the head of a lion.

-: Now only the remains and ruins of the construction can be seen.
+Prabalgad Fort: Now only the remains and ruins of the construction can be seen.
 One can find himself wrapped in a historic attraction.
-The fort was itself captured by Shivaji Maharaj
+The fort was itself captured by Shivaji Maharaj from the Mughals.

 Other popular places of Matheran includes Olympia, Rambagh point, Little Chowk Point and Hart point which make Matheran a popular hill station of India.